Spring Bunny Banner Sewing Tutorial

 Easter Bunny Banner Tutorial

-To string the flags on the banner, I like to use a long tapestry needle with a dull end and a large eye and string them onto some yarn.
+• I like to string the flags on the banner with a long tapestry needle with a dull end and a large eye and string them onto some yarn.

-You can add tassels, felt poms or any other embellishments to your banner if you like. *if you don’t have a large dull needle, you can also use a safety pin to thread your string through the flags.
+• Add tassels, felt poms, or any other embellishments to your banner. *if you don’t have a sizeable dull needle, you can also use a safety pin to thread your string through the flags.

 These fun banners are quick to make but pack a punch.
-And they are a fantastic way to use up scraps of fabric you have accumulated.
-If you make one, I’d love to see- tag me on Instagram or Facebook @AmeroonieDesigns!
+They are also a fantastic way to use up scraps of fabric you have accumulated.
+If you make one, I’d love to see it—tag me on Instagram or Facebook @AmeroonieDesigns!

 Happy sewing!